Jason Johnson (linebacker)

 Jason Johnson Jr. (born June 1, 2001) is an American professional football linebacker.
 He played college football at Eastern Illinois and UCF where he was a multiple time All American/All Conference Linebacker.
 Johnson also had a stint with the Dallas Cowboys.

-Early life and high school
+Early life

 Johnson attended high school at Rich Central.His senior year Johnson totaled 105 tackles, 5 forced fumbles, 1 interception, 843 receiving yards, 5 touchdowns, and was the conference’s Defensive Player of the Year.
 Coming out of high school, Johnson decided to commit to play college football for the Eastern Illinois Panthers.

 College career

 Eastern Illinois

 Johnson was a 3 Time All American and 2 time All Conference Linebacker at Eastern Illinois.In the 2020 and 2021 seasons Johnson lead the Ohio Valley Conference in tackles.